Good and evil

 You might even pause to think about all the other horrors in the world – the children living in drains in parts of Mexico, or, closer to home, Romania.

-( Personally I do not like the Islamic faith.
+(Personally, I do not like the Islamic faith.
 Or any other for that matter.
 This doesn’t make me an Islamophobe or any other type of -phobe.
 I have issues with any religion that does not treat and respect women as equals.
-That list seems to include just about every religion short of Wicca (and more than a few covens seem to be led by older men, asking younger woman to dance naked in the woods with them!)
+That list seems to include just about every religion short of Wicca (and more than a few covens seem to be led by older men, asking the younger women to dance naked in the woods with them!)
 Hindus, Christians, Muslims, Judaism, even Buddhists place restrictions on females!
-Yes, some aren’t as bad as other.
+Yes, some aren’t as bad as others.
 Some are getting better with time.
 Others might argue otherwise.
-But to varying degrees they all either lie, or they delude themselves.
-They use get-outs like "In our culture…" Even atheists use excuses to justify paying women less, for instance! )
+But to varying degrees, they all either lie, or they delude themselves.
+They use get-outs like “In our culture…” Even atheists use excuses to justify paying women less, for instance!)

-Either ISIS and similar groups so or do not represent Islam.
+Either ISIS and similar groups do or do not represent Islam.
 Yes or no, not hard, given the push.
-Certainly in the press many Muslims are saying no. But what are the imams, the cleric, the Saudi Royal family saying?
+Certainly, in the press, many Muslims are saying no. But what are the imams, the clerics, the Saudi Royal family saying?
 Ah yes.
 NOTHING!

 Yet, on ISIL, nothing.
 Therefore, in the eyes of the world, by action (or lack thereof) Islam supports the Islamic State of the Levant (aka ISIL aka ISIS aka Daesh).
 If it were otherwise the people – you – would rally against the hate preachers we hear so much about in the press.
 If the press were suppressing such articles you would cry long and loud and hard about your religious right.
 There’s over a billion Muslims on the planet, you would be heard.
 Yet, this past week aside, we hear nothing.